 *Based upon buying 100GB of extra storage

-A quick look at the table above will give you some minor insight into how the companies vary in terms of the bits and bytes they’ll provide you with, however there’s a lot more to the story than that.
-It actually gets a great deal more complicated, and there are a range of options worth considering from each service, depending on your needs.
+A quick look at the table above will give you some minor insight into how the companies vary in terms of the bits and bytes they’ll provide you with, however, there’s a lot more to the story than that.
+It actually gets a great deal more complicated, and there is a range of options worth considering from each service, depending on your needs.

-Each of the services offer users the ability to add extra storage though, but usually for a cost.
-Dropbox, by the way, .
+Each of the services offers users the ability to add extra storage though, but usually for a cost.
+Dropbox, by the way.
 Otherwise, you’ll have to splash the cash to expand your portion of the cloud, and pricing varies massively between providers, but we’ll look at that later.